THE OLD PATAGONIAN EXPRESS

 ON THE ENTIRE LINE IS LOCATED A FEW MILES SOUTH OF CERRO MESA

 Return Norquinco via motorcoach to reboard our waiting charter train for the rail trip south to El Maiten, a distance of 23 miles.
-Visit what is left of the steam workshops and running shed at El Maiten.
+Visit what is left of the steam workshops and running shed at El Maiten and a small railroad museum.
 Many of the original buildings have now been torn down.
 There is plenty of narrow gauge locomotives and rolling stock stored here.
 The original roster was made up of 11 Baldwin and 11 Henschel steam locomotives of the 2-8-2 wheel arrangement plus one Henschel 0-6-0 that was used at the workshop and yard as a switcher.
-We then reboard our charter train and continue our journey southbound to Esquel, a distance of 103 miles.
-Several of photo run-bys will be staged today depending upon our time.
-Not too far south of El Maiten we will be running through the Indian block-aide section of track.
-If our efforts to come up with a peace treaty was not possible then we will bus around the block-aide and board a 2nd train south of indian land.
-Upon arrival in Esquel hotel check-in.
+We then reboard our charter train and continue our journey southbound to a the station of Thomae where the Mapuche Indian Blockaide is located.
+Our charter bus will be waiting and we will ride back to El Bolson for the 2nd night.
+Everyone will get to keep their same hotel rooms.
+Between Norquinco and Thomae is less than 50 miles so we will pack in the photo run-bys today.

 BEFORE DEPARTING EL MAITEN WE VISIT THE WORKSHOPS, RUNNING SHED AND SERVICING AREA

 Today our charter will run 103 miles Esquel back to El Maiten with plenty of photo-runbys.
 We will make a stop at the Lepa station for lunch.
 Arrangements have been made for a authentic “Argentine Barbecue” to be served on an open fire BBQ pit built next to the station by authentic Argentine Gauchos (Cowboys).
 The Gauchos will start our barbecue in plenty of time before we arrive so it will be ready for us.
 Included in this barbecue is Beef, Pork, Lamb and fresh home made sausages, plus salad and french bread.
 This is a “All you can Eat” barbecue.
-After lunch we reboard our train and continue north to El Maiten and then transfer by motorcoach to our hotel in El Bolson.
+After lunch we reboard our train and continue north to Leleque where we will transdfer to our waiting bus for the short ride to El Bolson and hotel check-in.
+Meanwhile our train will run the 13 miles through the indian reservation to Thomae and then tie up for the night.

 COLORFUL DIESELS PULLING TREN PATAGONICO INCLUDING ALCOS AND EMDS